-- The Cost Per Pound Of R22 Refrigerant In 2019: Why Is R-22 Refrigerant Price So Costly?
+- The Cost Per Pound Of R22 Refrigerant: Why Is R-22 Refrigerant Price So Costly?

 Does R22 Continue To Be Available In New Jersey?

-All homeowners need to understand is that, by January 1, 2020, there will no more R-22 refrigerant available.
-That means, should your air conditioning system require recharging after that date, the only thing you’ll be able to do is to replace the HVAC system.
-So, don’t wait any longer and take advantage of the low prices now if your home has an older AC system.
+Essentially, all homeowners need to understand is that as of January 1, 2020, R-22 refrigerant was no longer as readily available as it was before.
+That means, should your air conditioning system require a recharge this summer, the only thing you’ll be able to do is to pay high R22 refrigerant prices or replace the HVAC system.

-The obvious reason for banning R22 is the negative impact it caused on the environment.
+The obvious reason that the government banned the production and importation of R22 is the negative impact it caused on the environment.
 R-22 refrigerant has HCFCs or hydrochlorofluorocarbons which destroy the ozone layer.
 That’s a massive problem for the planet because that leaves us vulnerable to the dangerous ultraviolet rays and radiation from the sun.
 Though we have caused a great deal of damage to the ozone layer, it did shrink over time after HCFCs and other ozone-depleting substances were banned in some countries around the world.
 Therefore, you have two reasons to switch from an older air conditioning system that functions with R22 refrigerant – you’ll save money in the long run, and you’ll use a safer system for the environment since modern AC units use Puron (R-410a).